Drug Addiction Treatment

 Set amid towering northern hardwood trees and sparkling natural streams, the Mountainside campus in Canaan, Connecticut allows clients to remove themselves from everyday distractions and focus on their healing.
 Our thoughtful and dedicated team of professionals help identify the personal strengths and goals needed to empower clients to make positive changes in their lives.
 The goal is simple: to help clients achieve the best versions of themselves, with treatment plans created just for them.

 At Mountainside, we believe in total wellness.
-Our varied treatment programs combine traditional treatments like individual and group therapy with a wide range of innovative, alternative therapies to treat mind, body, and spirit.
+Our varied treatment programs combine Clinical Treatments like individual and group therapy with a wide range of innovative, alternative therapies to treat mind, body, and spirit.

 Our combined team of therapists, physicians, psychiatrists and nurses are not only authorities in drug and alcohol addiction treatment but also have an extensive understanding in treating the other psychological and medical ailments that add to the dependence on drugs.